mayankrb/copy-pasta-extension/README.md

 # copy-pasta-extension
 A chrome copy paste extension which lets you copy paste stuff.
-Useful for using when applying to jobs
+Useful when applying to jobs